intel/linux-npu-driver/README.md

 workload to kernel driver.
 UMD implements Level Zero API Driver that standardize user interface.

+## Building

+UMD driver depends on OpenVino and VPUX plugin, recommended configuration for building is: Ubuntu20.04 and cmake version 3.22 (need to be upgraded from default Ubuntu20.04 cmake version).
+To build driver execute:
+mkdir build
+cd build
+cmake ../
+make -j`nproc`

 ## License

 The Intel(R) Versatile Processing Unit Driver is distributed under the MIT License.